-The Australian Digital Forecast Database (ADFD) contains official weather forecast elements produced by the Bureau of Meteorology, such as temperature, rainfall and weather types, presented in a gridded format and covering the next 7 days.
-The forecasts in the ADFD are quality controlled by the Bureau’s Operational Meteorologists.
+The Australian Digital Forecast Database (ADFD) contains official weather forecast elements produced by the Bureau of Meteorology, such as temperature, rainfall and weather types, presented in a gridded latitude and longitude based format covering the next 7 days.
+The grids form the basis of the MetEye maps and are used to produce many of the forecasts on our web site.

 This set of weather element grids at 3 to 6 kilometre resolution is updated around 6 am and 6 pm EST each day.